alexcu21/alex-block-theme/README.md

 ### Method 2: Manual Installation
 1. Extract the theme files to your computer
-2. Upload the `alex-block-theme` folder to `/wp-content/themes/` via FTP
+2. Upload the `alexs-block-theme` folder to `/wp-content/themes/` via FTP
 3. Go to **Appearance > Themes** in your WordPress admin
 4. Activate the "Alex's Block Theme" theme